lucasnofear/design_patterns_in_javascript/README.md

-# Design Patterns In Python
+# Design Patterns In Javascript

 This is the source code for my practice of design patterns in modern Javascript.
 As the web development ecosystem has changed rapidly, the well-known design patterns may not be as valuable as they used to be,